 Loughborough University Health and Safety Policy

-Introduction by he Vice Chancellor
+Introduction by the Vice Chancellor

 The University is required under the provisions of the Health and Safety at Work etc Act 1974, to produce a statement of policy with respect to the health and safety of everyone who uses our premises or may be affected by our undertakings off-campus.
 However, the University will continually strive to achieve the highest possible standard rather than rely on legal minimum.
 The University also expects managers at all levels to actively pursue increasingly higher standards of health and safety management.